pnp/sp-dev-fx-webparts/samples/react-zpl-viewer/README.md

 * in the command line run:
   * `npm install`
   * `gulp serve --nobrowser`
-* Browse to the workbench `https://yourtenant.sharepoint.com/sites/yoursite/_layout/15/workbench.aspx` and add the webpart
+* Browse to the workbench `https://yourtenant.sharepoint.com/sites/yoursite/_layout/15/workbench.aspx` and add the web part

 ## Features